-Standing Rock Sioux set up the first resistance encampment about 50 miles south of Bismarck, North Dakota in April, calling it Sacred Stone.
 Now there are four camps with more than 1,000 people, mostly from Native American tribes in the U.S. and Canada.
 “Water is Life” is the mantra of this nonviolent struggle against the pipeline that is being built to carry crude oil from the Bakken oil fields of North Dakota to Illinois.

 Last Saturday, as they attempted to face down massive bulldozers on their ancient burial sites, the pipeline security guards attacked the mostly Native American protectors with dogs and pepper spray as they resisted the $3.8 billion pipeline’s construction, fighting for clean water, protection of sacred ground and an end to our fossil-fuel economy.

 Saturday was a beautiful, sunny day.
 That afternoon, delegations walked down the road to plant their tribal flags in the path of the proposed pipeline.
 They found large bulldozers actively carving up the land on Labor Day weekend.